abilian/abilian-developer-guide/intro.rst

 Here is a short list of principles (or list of lists of principles) that should guide you when working at Abilian:

-- Write code for others (including "future you").
-This
+- Write code for others (including "future you"), not just for the computer.

-- Minimize feedback loops.
-When developing driven by tests,
+- Minimize all feedback loops.
+This includes for instance:

+  1. The time it takes to run the unit test suite (ideally, no more than a few seconds).
+  2. The time it takes between a change in the code and a change in the web Browser.
+  3. The time between a customer request and the moment it can be used.

 - Practive Test-Driven Development (TDD).